 When the office switched to Jira, I lost the subtask capability and moved to a Word document.

-This is what I am doing currently.
+This is what was doing at the beginning of 2025.
 I have a giant Word document.
-When I start a Jira task I add a task number, and then a copy of the checklist.
-When I eventually get back to this task I go to the location in the Word document, and continue on that task’ checklist
+When I start a Jira task I add a task number, and then I add a copy of the checklist with a header ‘TODO’.
+When I eventually do this task I go to the location in the Word document, and continue to work through that task’ checklist.
+At the end of the section, I’ll drag the completed tasks to another section ‘Completed on YYYY/MM/DD’.

 One big advantages are I can add notes to an item on a checklist and I can easily add additional items to the list.